-From a curiosity-driven project to a privacy-first tool built with AI.
+From a curiosity-driven email project to a privacy-first suite for your inbox, Slack, and calendar — built with AI.

 Visual Inbox started from a simple question: who am I actually communicating with?
-Not the words in each message, but the shape of the network being woven, one email at a time.
-Who stays in the center?
+Not the words in each message, but the shape of the networks implicit in our emails, Slack messages, and calendar events.
+Who stays at the center?
 Who drifts to the edges?
 Which relationships are growing, and which are quietly fading?

-This version of the idea was built from scratch in 2025, but the curiosity behind it goes back more than a decade.
+This version was built from scratch in 2025, but the curiosity behind it goes back more than a decade.
 Here's the story.

 In 2013, I had a curiosity I couldn't let go of: what would it look like if you could see the social network hidden inside your email?
 Not the messages themselves, but the structure — who you talked to, how often, and when.
 I asked two Master's students I was advising at the Media Lab, Daniel Smilkov and Deepak Jagdish, to help me build it.
 The result was Immersion: a web tool that mapped the relationships buried in your Gmail metadata using only the From, To, Cc, and timestamp fields.
 No message bodies.
 Just structure.
 Daniel wrote his thesis on Understanding Email Communication Patterns and Deepak wrote his on the Immersion platform itself.